 “I know that when you have, it’s important to give,” she says graciously.
 “Thank you to the people who give us food.”

-Taking the worry out of where their next meal is coming from is one of Convoy’s goals.
-One way we do that is by working with farmers through our Agriculture Initiative.
-Read Rosena’s story here.
+Taking the worry out of where their next meal is coming from is one of Convoy of Hope’s goals.
+One way Convoy does that is by working with farmers through their Agriculture initiative.

 For Micheline, brutal gang violence and food insecurity is a constant reality for her and her family in #Haiti.
 It's been difficult for her parents to keep a steady income and put food on the table.
 Convoy currently serves more than 125,000 meals a day in Haiti in partnership…